Regene27/IMS_Java/README.md

         return name + " - Price: $" + price + " - Stock: " + stock;
     }
 ```

+The method uses accessor methods (getName(), getPrice(), getTotalPrice()) to retrieve the values of instance variables (name, price, quantity) rather than accessing them directly.
+The use of accessor methods implies that these methods could be overridden by subclasses.
+If getName(), getPrice(), or getTotalPrice() are methods declared in a superclass and overridden in subclasses, then polymorphism could come into play when calling these methods on objects of the superclass or its subclasses.

 ```java
     public String toString() {